holidaycheck/jobs/Software Engineer JavaScript Fullstack.md

 - Can focus on deliverables and small increments but also not afraid of huge changes
 - Proud to show your github.com account, research papers or other interesting achievements
 - Very good conversational skills in English are mandatory, German or Polish is a plus
-- Excellent typing ability in the presence of flying Nerf darts

 ## Apply